noahehall/multicloud/distributedSystems.md

   - optimistic: better for read-heavy workloads
     - avoid the overhead pessimistic protocols: i.e. no need to acquire or manage logical locks
   - pessimistic: more efficient for conflict-heavy workloads since they avoid wasting work
-- multi-version concurrency control: maintains an older version of the data store to overcome the issues with 2PL and OCC
+- multi version concurrency control: MVCC; maintains an older version of the data store to overcome the issues with 2PL and OCC
-  - optimizes for read-only transactions by ensuring they
+  - optimizes for read-only transactions by ensuring it always reads an immutable and consistent snapshot of the data store without blocking or aborting due to a conflict with a write transaction
-    - can never block becaue of awaiting a lock
+    - can never block because of awaiting a lock
-    - conflict because the previous value was overwritten by a concurrent write -
+    - conflict because the previous value was overwritten by a concurrent write
+  - for write tranactions it falls back to either 2PL or OCC

 #### Durability

 - guarantees that once the DB commits the transaction, the changes are persisted on durable storage s othat db doesnt lose the cnages if it subsequently crashes

+### Asynchronous Transactions

+- whenever you need to update apply transactions across multiple data stores
+- outbox pattern:
+  - the first data store sends its sucessfully committed local transactions to some temporary store
+  - the temporary store is monitored by some relay service and replays those transactions in the other data stores
+  - conceptually similar to state machine replication
+- Saga pattern:
+  - each saga is a distributed transaction composed of a set of local transactions
+  - each local transaction is paired with an `undo` transaction
+  - if all transactions in a saga succeed, then continue, else call the undo transactions to rollback
+  - its generally a good idea for a saga to be implemented with
+    - an orchestrator: manages the execution of the local transactions across the processes involved
+    - semantic locks: any data the saga modifies is marked with a dirty flag, which is only cleared at the end of the transaction

+## Scalability

+- the ability for a system to perform its purpose without performance degradations as load increases
+- vertical scaling: scaling up: making a system use its resources more efficiently, or providing more resources to be consumed
+- key strategies for scalability
+  - functional decomposition
+  - partitioning
+  - replication

+### functional decomposition

+- breaking a system into distinct components with well defined boundaries and responsibilities
+- then each component can be scaled individually

+### partitioning

+- splitting data into partitions and distributing them among nodes
+- then no single node takes the full force of load

+### replication (horizontal scaling)

+- replicating functionality or data across nodes, i.e. horizontal scaling
+- the only long-term solution to increase a systems capacity

 ## Implementations

 - of various things discussed in this file

 ### Paxos

+- state machine replication protocol

 ### Raft